noahehall/theBookOfNoah/algorithms.md

   - *Art of computer programming* Donald E. Knuth
   - *Machine learning for dummies* John Mueller and Luca MAssaron

+# data
+  - to create a solution you need data on which to base a conslusion
+  - the search size and complexity of data sources can greatly affect the solution resolution
+  - humans think about dta in nonspecific ways and apply various rules to the  same data to tunderstand it in ways that computers never can
+  - computers view of data is structued, simple, uncompromising, and uncreative
+    - you have to consider data from the computers point of view when using algorithms
+    - cosearchmputers only see ones and zeros
+    - a large part of algorithms is making the data appear in a form that the computer dan use when using the algorithm to find a solution to an issue
+## structured data

 # Algorithms - background
   - algorithms are all about finding solutions